aaronkg1/landing-page/README.md

-Landing page project for The Odin Project.
+Cryptocurrency themed landing page project for The Odin Project.
 This project will put to use flexbox skills learnt so far.